FIWARE/tutorials.IoT-Agent/README.md

 within the context.
 As you will notice, a `TimeInstant` attribute has been added to both the entity and the meta data of the attribute - this represents the last time the entity and attribute have been updated, and is automatically added to each new entity because the `IOTA_TIMESTAMP`  environment variable was set when the IoT Agent was started up.
+The `refStore` attribute comes from the `static_attributes` set when the device was provisioned.

 ### Provisioning an Actuator